joegreene/Spring-2014-CS-Lab--SI-/Week 14/README.md

 ### Intro
 These notes will go over a bit more with arrays and file IO (input/output).
 There are no assignments/practice in "More on Arrays", however there are some on the "File IO" page.

-### More on Arrays
+### Arrays
-For review on this topic, take a look at either the powerpoint, your book, or the Week 11 and 12 notes online.
+For review on this topic, take a look at either the powerpoints, your book, or the Week 11 and 12 notes online.

 ### File IO
-For review on this topic, take a look at either the powerpoint, your book, or the Week 12 notes online.
+For review on this topic, take a look at either the powerpoints, your book, or the Week 12 notes online.

+### Hangman
+This'll be the bulk of today's work, located [here](hangman.md).

 ### Extra Challenges
 Learn how to use functions [here](http://www.cplusplus.com/doc/tutorial/functions/).